bkil/banhaxmer/doc/dev.md

 * If a centralized bot is also in operation, it should have a higher power level and kick out desynced decentralized bots
 * If a decentralized bot is kicked out by a centralized bot, it should update itself, purge its caches, and wait based on exponential backoff before joining again
 * A decentralized bot may send a notice to the centralized bot (and others listening) if some other decentralized bot seems to be out of sync from their perspective

+### Message ingestion

+* via the Matrix client-server API
+* optional custom API for commands, voting and to invoke the poll webhook
+* optional custom API to ingest new messages

 ### CAPTCHA webpage frontend